a2stuff/a2d/docs/Tips_And_Tricks.md

 # Undiscoverable Features

+* When dragging a selection of files to a destination on the same volume, the files will be moved by default.
+Hold down **△** before letting go of the mouse button to force a copy instead.
+Files dragged to a different volume will always be copied.
 * Hold down **△** when launching `DESKTOP.SYSTEM` to prevent DeskTop from being copied to a RAM card.
 * Desk Accessory files with high bit set in the aux type field will not appear in the menu.
 * You can't run a Binary file by double-clicking, but you can run it with the **△-O** shortcut or holding down **△** or **▲** key while selecting **File > Open**.